If I had asked people what they wanted, they would have said ‘faster horses.’

 Everybody understands design

 Us humans have always been very particular about our choices.
 Be it arranging different items in our home to getting dressed for an occasion, we have always given importance to our choices.
 I prefer to call it as designing for oneself.
-We know what we like – the colors, arrangement of things et al. – and there is always an effort to make sure we get what we like.
-We also know how to maneuver ourselves carefully through the lanes of our personal likes and dislikes while not falling into the traps of financial feasibilities.
+We know what we like – the colours, arrangement of things et al. – and there is always an effort to make sure we get what we like.
+We also know how to manoeuvre ourselves carefully through the lanes of our personal likes and dislikes while not falling into the traps of financial feasibilities.
 Pure user-centric design, I would say.

 Respect every user input and validate them